August 2023 Legal Update

 ladyjustice

 MSI has filed an amended complaint against Montgomery County's enforcement Bill 21-22E, a 'response' bill to NYSRPA v.
 Bruen.
 You can read more on this latest phase of our case against the County here: https://bit.ly/3VgQWaD The County then amended the County Code with the enactment of Bill 21-22E on November 28, 2023.
 MSI then challenged Bill 21-22E with the filing of the Second Amended Complaint which can be found here.
 The case thus challenges both Bill 4-21 and Bill 21-22E.
-See details below for the history and the latest developments.
+We won a complete victory in this suit on the State claims in the Circuit Court for Montgomery Co and the County has appealed.
+See details below for the history and copies of the legal filings.

 ---